 With the reduced number of available wild salmon, the demand is focusing on very few fish compared to what the quantities used to be.
 This of course results in an increase in prices.

 The taste of Wild Smoked Salmon is another factor.
-Similar to wines, where we can sometimes taste the terroir, we can taste the “rivoir” in wild smoked salmon depending on what river the salmon was caught in.
+Similar to wine, where we can sometimes taste the terroir, we can taste the “rivoir” in wild smoked salmon depending on what river the salmon was caught in.